 Whether or not you’ve owned your property short or long term will determine the method you need to use to calculate your capital gains tax.

-If you purchased the property before 21 September 1999 and have held it for at least 12 months, you would choose the indexation method of calculating your capital gains tax.
+If you purchased the property before 21 September 1999 and have held it for at least 12 months, you would usually choose the indexation method of calculating your capital gains tax.

 If you sell your property within 12 months of acquiring it, you will pay full capital gain.
 However, if you’ve held it for over 12 months, you would be eligible for the discount method of calculating capital gain tax.

 Vacant land and farms are also subject to the capital gains tax.
 Like real estate properties, how much tax you pay will be determined by your profit from the sale and how long you’ve owned it.
-It’s also worth noting if you live on
+It’s also worth noting if you live on a property but it’s larger than two hectares of land or it’s been used to rent or run a business, you cannot claim the CGT exemption.
+You also cannot claim the six-year rule on vacant lots.

 However, calculating your capital gains profit on investment properties can differ from rental properties.
 You will need to add your purchase price to expenses including stamp duty, fees for tax advice and title cost.
 Then, you will need to deduct the costs of the building depreciation that you’ve claimed over the years as well as any capital costs.